 Not just faith, but love too can move mountains!

-Till lately, we all thought Taj Mahal and Eiffel Tower were the only epitomes of love, didn’t we?
-But, there is an addition and that too a touching one, which is the Gehlaur village in Bihar.
-Single-handedly, Dashrath Manjhi, created history by carving a path through a huge mountain in the Gehlaur Hills.
+Till lately, we all thought the Taj Mahal and Eiffel Tower were the only epitomes of love, didn’t we?
+But, there is an additional and too touching one, which is the Gehlaur village in Bihar.
+Single-handedly, Dashrath Manjhi created history by carving a path through a huge mountain in the Gehlaur Hills.

 The Big Action